NicLandajo/comfy-monitor/PreviewVideoMonitorPro_Manual_v5.2.md

 Future versions will offer:
 - Clear RAM Only (keep files on disk, free memory)
 - RAM usage display (see how much memory you're using)
-- Automatic management (smart cleanup when RAM is full)
+- Automatic management (smart cleanup when RAM is full - selected by user)

 **For Now:**
 Manage your generations manually—delete old ones you don't need via the Generations dropdown.